Yorkshire Pudding

 - Preheat your oven to 425°F (220°C).

-- In another bowl, whisk together milk and eggs until frothy.
+- In another bowl, combine eggs and milk, then whisk until smooth.

 - Let the batter rest for 30 minutes at room temperature.

-- Heat the tin for about 5 minutes until the oil is smoking hot.
+- Heat the tray in the oven until the oil is smoking hot.

-- Carefully pour the batter into the hot oil-filled cups.
+- Quickly pour the batter into the hot oil, filling each cup about halfway.

-- Bake for 20-25 minutes until puffed and golden.
+- Bake for 20-25 minutes until golden brown and puffed up.